Ultimate XL Nappy Disposal Bundle with 18 Refills

 No two babies are the same, and neither are our self-sterilising bottles.
 They can both be used to feed expressed breast milk or formula, and are designed to provide anti-colic protection, but there are some key differences that set them apart.

 Our Natural Start® bottles support your nurturing instincts when introducing your baby to bottle feeding.
-They come in a range of materials, including soft, squishy silicone and medical-grade glass.
+They come in a range of materials, including soft, squishy silicone and glass.

 If a baby needs extra anti-colic support, our Advanced Anti-Colic™ bottles are specially designed to ease the discomfort of colic, gas and reflux.